ravenjohn/ravenjohn.github.io/README.md

 Hallo!
 I'm Raven, an overthinker, capable of zoning out for a whole minute to think about every single possible thing that can happen because of a single thing you said.
+Just to continue again before I sleep.

 ### Work